rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/graph/graph.md

-- A graph is a non-linear abstract data type consisting of a collection of vertices / nodes and edges / arcs.
-Edges are used to connect any two vertices in the graph.
+- A graph is a non-linear abstract data type consisting of a collection of vertices/nodes and edges/arcs.
+These edges are used to connect any two vertices in the graph.
 The graph is denoted by **G(V,E)**.

 #### Graph terminologies:
 1. **vertex** -> a fundamental unit of a graph, representing an entity.
 Vertices hold data associated with them and a label in this case will be an index which the indices can be used to label the rows and columns if adjacency matrix implementation is used.